Cqle/webhooktest/README.md

 Webhook Test for Discord

-This is what we can do with webhooke.
+This is what we can do with webhooks.